Parents and Children / Teenagers

 Parents and Teens Together

 When wisdom is the goal, the communication between parents and teens can transform dramatically.
-Children feel heard and understood, and parents can fulfill their true calling – to guide their children morally and spiritually.
+Children feel heard and understood, and parents can fulfill their true calling – guiding their children morally and spiritually.